Online Gaming Cos Woes Will Be Heard by the Supreme Court

 The Stance of the Government: The Claims Are Not Retrospective

-Additional Solicitor General Venkatraman confirmed the stance of the Central Government that Goods and Services Tax should be applied to the gross consideration or the full value of any wagers placed before the 1st of October 2023.
+Additional Solicitor General Venkatraman confirmed the Central Government’s stance.
+Goods and Services Tax should apply to the gross consideration or full value of wagers placed before October 1st, 2023.

-The ASG also argued that online gaming companies start supplying their services only after a deposit has been paid and specified that tax evasion notices have been sent to 99 companies involved with money games online up to the present moment.
+The ASG also argued that online gaming companies start supplying their services only after a deposit has been paid.
+The ASG also specified that tax evasion notices have been sent to 99 companies.
+These companies are involved with money games online up to the present moment.

 The counsel said the Center would submit a detailed counter affidavit within two weeks to answer all legal questions that had been raised and complained that certain gaming companies had made allegations in the media that various governmental departments have opposing views on gaming regulations.